Ryuker/mongodb-docker-starter/README.md

 # Express MongoDB CRUD Boilerplate
-Starter for an express server connecting to a local mongo database in docker for easy setup.
+Starter for an express server connecting to a local mongo database in docker for a quick local development setup.

 **Uses:**